Bartosz-D3V/OpenHR/README.md

 ### Managing information

 • Secure users’ passwords using one-way encryption

 • Store information about employees’ supervisor

 • Allow HR Team to amend users’ data

-• Provide validation – e.g. validating National Insurance Number (NIN) pattern, UK postcode pattern etc.
+• Provide validation – e.g. validating National Insurance Number (NIN) pattern, UK postcode pattern etc

-• Provide validation for elements like National Insurance Number or email address that must be unique.
+• Provide validation for elements like National Insurance Number or email address that must be unique

 ### Leave application & allowance

-• Allow users to apply for different types of leave – maternity, paternity, annual and, sick leaves.
+• Allow users to apply for different types of leave – maternity, paternity, annual and, sick leaves

 • Automatically detect bank holidays

-• Client and server-side validation to avoid booking a holiday that is longer than annual allowance and to avoid submitting incorrect date range or date range that has already been applied for.
+• Client and server-side validation to avoid booking a holiday that is longer than annual allowance and to avoid submitting incorrect date

+range or date range that has already been applied for

 • Allow do download calendar file (ICS) as a reminder

 ### Delegation application & management

 • Provide list of countries that the user can select from

 • Provide client and server-side validation to avoid submitting incorrect data

 ### Modern web development standards

 • Design and application that will drive excellent quality, in terms of visual fidelity, user interface (UI) and ease of use user experience (UX)

 • Use Material Design for UI, UX and accessibility reasons

-• Use RESTful architecture using non-blocking asynchronous calls to provide smooth and efficient UX.
+• Use RESTful architecture using non-blocking asynchronous calls to provide smooth and efficient UX

-• Implement Progressive Web Application checklist that will result in a number of benefits for users: offline mode, mobile application and splash screens.
+• Implement Progressive Web Application checklist that will result in a number of benefits for users: offline mode, mobile application and splash screens

 • Implement Responsive Web Design standards so application will look good on every screen resolution and every device

 ### Auto-rescheduling used leave